codefellows/seattle-code-301n24/curriculum/class-07/lab/README.md

 - You should create a new repository on GitHub called `city_explorer_api`.
 - Create another reposition on GitHub called `city_explorer`
-- From this point on, work on semantically-named non-master branches.
-Once your app is functioning correctly on your branch, make a PR to master and confirm functionality on your deployed site.
+- From this point on, work on semantically-named non-main branches.
+Once your app is functioning correctly on your branch, make a PR to main and confirm functionality on your deployed site.
 Your deployed site **should not** contain any broken functionality.

 ### Netlify deployment